-To pack the boxes place one half open side up, and insert the legs, as shown in Fig. 2.
-Then fill it and ex- tend the packing to the level of the leg ends, slip the other half of the box on the legs, and fasten the two with the hooks.
-If properly roped, such a box will be taken as baggage.
-Canvas, and other articles which will be removed at once upon arrival in camp, rather than provisions, should be packed in this box, so that it can be converted into a table with the least possible work.
+To pack the boxes, place one half open side up and insert the legs as shown in Figure 2.
+Fill it with your belongings, extending the packing to the level of the leg ends.
+Then, slip the other half of the box onto the legs and fasten the two halves with the hooks.
+When properly roped, this box can be conveniently treated as baggage.
+Pack items like canvas and other articles that will be immediately removed upon arriving at the camp, rather than provisions.
+This allows for quick and effortless conversion into a table.

-To make one table, or two, of the box, remove the packing legs and insert long legs in the sockets of each section.
-A set of eight legs, 30 in. long, take up very little space, and can be carried diagonally in the bottom of the box.
-A piece of oilcloth can be wrapped around them and used later as a cover for the table.
+To transform the box into one or two tables, remove the packing legs and insert longer legs into the sockets of each section.
+A set of eight legs measuring 30 inches in length occupies minimal space and can be diagonally carried at the bottom of the box.
+Wrap them with a piece of oilcloth that can later serve as a table cover.

 It is recommended that the legs fit loosely in the sockets to account for swelling in damp weather.
 However, they can be wedged to ensure stability when necessary.
 Refer to Figure 3 for an illustration of the table.